View pricing for instance types on CoreWeave’s pricing page.

 Default Node Pools

-The default Node Pool type (spec.computeClass: default) is used for Reserved and On-Demand instances.
+CKS uses the default Node Pool type (spec.computeClass: default) for Reserved and On-Demand instances.
 Billing for default Node Pools depends on Reservation and utilization.

 Image pull best practices

 CoreWeave operates a region-level registry proxy that accelerates container image pulls and reduces exposure to public registry rate limits for your cluster’s Nodes.
-To ensure predictable and fast rollouts when scaling Node Pools, you should use immutable tags (or pin by digest) for production workloads to guarantee every Node pulls the exact same artifact and to avoid “sticky” results from proxy metadata caching.
-You should avoid mutable tags like:latest.
-With metadata caching enabled, the proxy may continue serving a cached manifest until the cache expires, which can lead to inconsistent versions across Nodes.
-See region-level image proxy for more information.
+To ensure predictable and fast rollouts when scaling Node Pools, use immutable tags, or pin by digest, for production workloads.
+This ensures every Node pulls the same artifact and avoids stale results from proxy metadata caching.
+Avoid mutable tags like:latest.
+With metadata caching enabled, the proxy can continue serving a cached manifest until the cache expires, which can lead to inconsistent versions across Nodes.
+For more information, see the region-level image proxy documentation.

 |---|---|---|